 How To Save Money While Traveling: Travel Planning

-35. Get yourself a good travel credit card.
+36. Get yourself a good travel credit card for the travel insurance benefits.

 Create a budget and stick to it.
 If you don’t want to be a complete cheap-o, know when to save and when to splurge.
 What I always tend to do is save drastically on one component on my travels so I can splurge on another.